 The Michigan Conservation Stewards Program (MCSP) is a volunteer training program that teaches individuals about all aspects of ecosystem management.
 Through this program participants learn how to understand, promote, support, actively contribute to and/or lead significant volunteer conservation management activities on public and private lands.

-Classroom and field-based sessions offer hands-on learning opportunities focused on ecological foundations, natural resource decision-making, forestlands, grasslands, wetlands, lakes, streams, agriculture, land use and volunteer opportunities.
+Classroom sessions, self-paced online modules, and field-based sessions offer hands-on learning opportunities focused on ecological foundations, natural resource decision-making, forestlands, grasslands, wetlands, lakes, streams, agriculture, land use and volunteer opportunities.
 Instructors include MSU faculty and MSU Extension staff, representatives from the Michigan Natural Features Inventory, Michigan Department of Natural Resources and Environment, and a variety of instructors from local organizations.

 Requirements for becoming a Conservation Steward: